Redeploy SSIS packages to Azure SQL Database with Azure Database Migration Service

 If the version of SSIS you use is earlier than 2012, before redeploying your SSIS projects/packages into the project deployment model, you first need to convert them by using the Integration Services Project Conversion Wizard, which can also be launched from SSMS.
 For more information, see the article Converting projects to the project deployment model.

-The Azure Database Migration Service (DMS) currently does not support the migration of a source SSISDB to an Azure SQL Database server, but you can redeploy your SSIS projects/packages using the following process.
+The Azure Database Migration Service (DMS) currently does not support the migration of a source SSISDB to Azure SQL Database, but you can redeploy your SSIS projects/packages using the following process.

 In this article, you learn how to:

 - Assess source SSIS projects/packages.

 - SSMS version 17.2 or later.

 - An instance of your target database server to host SSISDB.
 If you don’t already have one, create a logical SQL server (without a database) using the Azure portal by navigating to the SQL Server (logical server only) form.

 - SSIS must be provisioned in Azure Data Factory (ADF) containing Azure-SSIS Integration Runtime (IR) with the destination SSISDB hosted by SQL Database (as described in the article Provision the Azure-SSIS Integration Runtime in Azure Data Factory).